-Yesterday, one of the internet’s most trusted service providers powering the backbone of the internet went down for about an hour and fifteen minutes.
-This affected a large portion of sites worldwide as well as traffic to our data centers.
+Yesterday, one of the most trusted internet service providers, Telia Carrier AB, a major backbone carrier in Europe, experienced an interruption for about an hour and fifteen minutes.
+This affected downstream partners and customers, resulting in many sites worldwide and traffic to our data centers being down.

 With any significant event that affects our customers, we conduct an extensive examination to understand the root cause and develop a course of action to improve our systems and procedures.
 To that end, we wanted to provide a synopsis of the situation that occurred.

-On Thursday, October the 7th, at 18:05 CEST our monitoring services notified us of a severe outage affecting customers worldwide.
+On Thursday, October 7th, at 18:05 CEST, our monitoring services notified us of a severe outage affecting customers worldwide.
 Our emergency staff was called in immediately to identify and mitigate.
-Our investigation quickly pointed us into the direction of a large portion of the internet’s backbone being down.
+Our investigation quickly pointed us in the direction of a large portion of the internet’s backbone being down.

 Telia is one of the main providers of core internet infrastructure for the entire internet, referred to as the internet backbone.
 The internet backbone is maintained by the Tier 1 providers, and when they make mistakes – it can cause large parts of the internet to become inaccessible.

-As a result, parts of the Servebolt Cloud was inaccessible for customers and website visitors, who’s traffic was routed over the Telia Carrier network.
+As a result, parts of the Servebolt Cloud were inaccessible to customers and website visitors, whose traffic was routed over the Telia Carrier network.
 The explanation Servebolt received from one of our data center providers was the following:

 During a routine update to an aggregate routing policy within AS1299 an error was committed which impacted our internal support systems and traffic in some regions.Source